 This income is guaranteed and the value of the liability is, therefore, subject to interest rate risk, in addition to the risk of longer than anticipated life expectancy.
 In order to hedge against the interest rate risk, the company invests in an actively managed portfolio of government and corporate bonds, promissory notes from banks and swaps with approximately the same duration as the liabilities.
 The mismatch risk is measured in terms of duration and convexity risk.
 The portfolio aims to minimise both of these risks.
-Index linked annuities, which provide increases in line with inflation, are matched with index linked bonds.
-Where perfect cash flow matching is not possible, interest rate risk is minimised by ensuring the values of assets and liabilities respond similarly to small changes in interest rates, and a mismatching liability is raised as a component of the investment stabilisation account.
+Index linked annuities, which provide increases in line with inflation, are generally matched with index linked bonds.
+Where perfect cash flow matching is not possible, interest rate risk is minimised by ensuring the values of assets and liabilities respond similarly to small changes in interest rates.